-Lagralane Group Chief Operating Officer Matthew Soraci brings nearly two decades of strategic functional experience to his role, where he directs the day-to-day operations involving business development, finance, marketing and human resources.
-Highly skilled at cultivating and nurturing relationships with professionals at all organizational levels, Matthew came to Lagralane Group from the wine industry, where he most recently oversaw Midwest operations for Cline Family Cellars.
-Matthew holds an executive MBA and is the board president of the Los Angeles-based Lower Depth Theatre Ensemble.
+Lagralane Group Chief Operating Officer Matthew Soraci brings nearly two decades of functional experience to his role, where he directs the day-to-day operations involving business development, finance, marketing and human resources.
+Highly skilled at cultivating and nurturing relationships with professionals at all organizational levels, Matthew came to the Lagralane Group from the wine industry, where he most recently oversaw Midwest operations for Cline Family Cellars.
+Matthew holds an executive MBA and is the board treasurer of the Los Angeles-based Lower Depth Theatre Ensemble.
 His penchant for creative storytelling has led to a lifelong involvement in the arts.

 FROM TALES TOLD ROUND THE KITCHEN TABLE TO THE ELECTRIC POETRY OF OUR GENERATION'S ARTISTS–WE ARE BOTH A RAPT AUDIENCE AND WILLING CO-CONSPIRATOR.